Companions in a mission of justice and reconciliation

 The Earth is beautiful and the environment should be defended by humans, yet we are destroying it.
 So, we should ask ourselves, “What is the most important thing in life?”

-Narongdet Chuanchuenchom is a student of Xavier Learning Community, a Jesuit institution of higher learning in Chiang Rai, Thailand.
-He worked as a volunteer teacher in Karen State.
+Narongdet Chuanchuenchom is a graduate of Xavier Learning Community, a Jesuit institution of higher learning serving ethnic minorities in northern Thailand.